F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab4.rst

 ..
 Note:: in this lab we manually deploy PROD after the tests have completed.
-          this manual step can easily be automated. what are the metrics that we need to verify successful deployment ? how can splunk analytics / bigiq 6.0 help with that ?
+          this manual step can easily be automated. what are the metrics that we need to verify successful deployment ?
+		  How can splunk analytics / bigiq 6.0 help with that ?

 - go to the 'f5-rs-app2-prod' folder, choose the 'Full stack deployment' view and run the pipeline.